What’s Doing in Copenhagen

 To many visitors Copenhagen is a fairy tale come alive, particularly in spring, which is just around the corner.

 WHAT TO DO

-The Rundetaarn, or Round Tower, is a good place to start.
-The tower is a cylindrical brick structure located in the center of the city.
-It was erected as an astronomical observatory in the 17th century under the reign of Christian IV, and is attached to the Trinitatis Church complex.
-It features a spiral ramp, a small, domed observatory on the roof, and an observation deck with an iron lattice designed by Kaspar Fincke in 1643.
-Located above the church and accessible by the tower’s spiral ramp are the Library Hall, a venue for concerts and exhibitions, and the Bell-Ringers Loft, which contains a small display of historical artifacts including a wax seal belonging to Christian IV and a piece of the bomb that was dropped on the Library Hall during the bombardment of Copenhagen in 1807.
+Another mandatory stop is the Rundetaarn, or Round Tower, a cylindrical brick structure located in the center of the city.
+It was erected as an astronomical observatory in the 17th century under the reign of Christian IV and is attached to the Trinitatis Church complex.
+Go up the spiral ramp to the small, domed observatory on the roof with a surrounding deck for excellent views of the city.
+Located above the church, and accessible by the tower’s spiral ramp, are the Library Hall, a venue for concerts and exhibitions, and the Bell-Ringers Loft, with a small display of historical artifacts including a wax seal belonging to Christian IV.
+A piece of the bomb that was dropped on the Library Hall during the battle of Copenhagen in 1807 is also on display.

 One of my favorite places to visit (although I found it was incredibly overheated during my visit this past winter) is the Designmuseum Danmark, which has rotating exhibits focusing on Danish design ranging from furniture, art, and porcelain to industrial items ranging from motorcycles to televisions and typewriters.